dapr/docs/howto/self-hosted-no-docker/README.md

 In this mode only limited functionality of Dapr is available out of box.
 Namely [Service Invocation](../../concepts/service-invocation/README.md) and Actor based Service Invocation.

-## Service Invocation
+## Service invocation
 Samples [repo](https://github.com/dapr/samples/tree/master/11.hello-dapr-slim) has a complete sample on how to perform service invocation in this mode.

-## Enabling Statestore
+## Enabling state management or pub/sub

-See configuring Redis in self hosted mode [without docker](../../howto/configure-redis/README.md) to enable state store.
+See configuring Redis in self hosted mode [without docker](../../howto/configure-redis/README.md) to enable a local state store or pub/sub broker for messaging.

-## Enabling Actors
+## Enabling actors

 Run the Placement service locally to enable actor placement.
 Also a [transactoinal state store](#Enabling-Statestore) must be enabled for actors.